 Workers have the right to 11 hours rest between working days, for example if they finish work at 8pm, they should not start work again until 7am the next day.

 an uninterrupted 24 hours without any work each week

 an uninterrupted 48 hours without any work each fortnight

 A worker’s employment contract may say they are entitled to more or different rights to breaks from work.

 Work that puts health and safety at risk

-An employer should give an employee enough breaks to make sure their health and safety is not at risk if that work is monotonous (eg work on a production line).
+An employer should give an employee enough breaks to make sure their health and safety is not at risk if that work is monotonous (for example work on a production line).

-Domestic workers in a private house (eg a cleaner or au pair) are not entitled to rest breaks for health and safety reasons.
+Domestic workers in a private house (for example a cleaner or au pair) are not entitled to rest breaks for health and safety reasons.